New York's 29th congressional district

 New York's 29th congressional district is an obsolete congressional district for the United States House of Representatives which most recently included a portion of the Appalachian mountains in New York known as the "Southern Tier."
-It was most recently represented by Tom Reed.
-This district number became obsolete for the 113th Congress in 2013 as a result of the 2010 Census.
+It was most recently represented by Republican Tom Reed.
+This district number became obsolete for the 113th Congress in 2013 as a result of the 2010 census.
 Most of the former 29th district remained intact and was to be renumbered as the 23rd district.

 Voting

 Components

 The 29th district was centered in Buffalo and Niagara Falls in the 1990s (represented by John LaFalce); that district was dismantled and parceled out to the present 27th and 28th Districts.
 In the 1980s this district was centered in suburban Rochester.
 During the 1970s the district was congruent to the present upper Hudson Valley 20th District.

 The far southern tier district was numbered the 31st District in the 1990s and the 34th District in the 1980s, when Amo Houghton represented it.
 During the 1970s this area was primarily in the 39th District.
 Prior versions of this district included Chautauqua county; suburban Rochester had never been in a southern tier district until the 2002 remap.
 The result was that the district changed from a "packed" Republican district to a "cracked" district.
 The 2008 elections reversed the crack, meaning that the heavily Democratic and suburban Monroe County votes were able to swing the district in their favor, leaving most of the rest of the expansive district out of influence, though not without help from an unexplained vote shift in Cattaraugus County.
 Former Corning Mayor Tom Reed, a Republican, was sworn in on Nov.
 18, 2010 to fill out the term of Democrat Eric Massa, who resigned.
 Reed was elected to a full two-year term in the 112th Congress.